How the Leading Edge Energy Tender process works

 We need this authority to put out a call for tenders for the provision of electricity from interested retailers.

 When you fill out the form, we also ask you to upload a recent invoice.
-Be assured still you are under no obligation to accept any offer.
+Be assured that you are under no obligation to accept any offer.

-We simply ask for this information in order to assess consumption patterns and load profiles in order to match your business up to the most suitable offers that are made.
+We simply ask for this information to assess consumption patterns and load profiles to match your business up to the most suitable offers that are made.

 Step two – Issuing the actual tender